How Will a Roof Last in Texas?

-If you’ve wondered, “How long does a roof last in Texas?” you’re not alone.
+If you’ve wondered, “How long will a roof last in Texas?” you’re not alone.
 This question is a common concern for Texas homeowners, and rightfully so.

 You might know that no roof will last forever and that the industry standard for an asphalt roof is 20 years.
 Someone might have told you that it depends on the materials or brand of shingles you use.
 You may even get your question answered by another question: How experienced is your roofing company?

-To answer the question, “How long does a roof last in Texas?”
-Our blog will outline the factors that impact a roof’s lifespan, how to maximize it, and warranties you may consider for your roof.
+To answer the question, “How long will a roof last in Texas?” this guide will outline the factors that impact a roof’s lifespan, how to maximize it, and warranties you may consider for your roof.
+The truth is, there’s no single answer — it really depends.

 Climate and Location